Hunter Offshore Wind

 Let's talk about it

-Future Australia needs more energy, more jobs, & more economic opportunity.
+Future Australia needs more energy, more jobs, and more economic opportunity.

 Australia, and the Hunter region, is changing.
 Changes in our economy, industry, and technology could leave us without the energy and jobs we vitally need for our communities to thrive.

-Responsibly establishing Hunter offshore wind industry is an opportunity for us to meet our needs, which is why, after careful consideration and extensive consultation, the Federal government declared an area off the coast of Port Stephens as suitable for future offshore wind development.
+Responsibly establishing Hunter offshore wind industry is an opportunity for us to meet our needs, which is why, after careful consideration and extensive consultation, the Federal government declared an area off the coast of the Hunter as suitable for future offshore wind development.

 What's happening?